 The results are very surprising with an estimated 296kg of CO2 emissions saving in one year!

 To see just how much you could be saving, try the calculator for yourself

 One thing to consider before making the switch is to check the equivalent lumens rating for your new LED bulbs.

 Depending on the type of bulb, there are variances in the lumens per Watts.
 If you are currently using a 60W standard bulb, the LED equivalent would be a 10W LED bulb as per the indicative chart below.

 If you haven’t already started out on the LED road to energy efficiency why not start today?
 You could start with a couple of LED bulbs and replace your old bulbs as they fail, slowly working towards a 100% LED replacement.

 Our one of a kind, green energy focused, crypto enabled marketplace aims to aid the transition by offering LED bulbs and other innovative green products.

 About FRED Energy

 The initial idea for FRED Energy back in 2018 was to Fund Research into Energy Devices (FRED) as we saw the need for greater innovation in the clean energy space.
-As the project evolved, we began to look at the bigger picture and envisaged the solution to our future energy needs lies in new methods of energy generation, educating consumers in energy efficiency and bringing energy generation down to the consumer level.
+As the project evolved, we began to look at the bigger picture and envisaged the solution to our future energy needs lies in new methods of energy generation, educating consumers in energy efficiency and bringing energy generation and storage down to the consumer level.